 FAQs

-- How often do we need to disinfect?
+- Why do I need to clean and disinfect?

 The ServiceMaster Clean Quality Assurance Program is designed to establish a continuous method of evaluating and monitoring janitorial services.
 The program is tailored to suit various types of complex office buildings, plants, schools, malls and healthcare facilities.
 ServiceMaster Clean of Saint John can assure you that your premises will benefit from the highest level of quality control available at all times by combining highly trained staff with state-of-the-art software driven technologies that allow stakeholders to communicate concerns in real time.